axelpale/openmoji-spritemap-generator/README.md

 - [animals-nature-css.html](doc/animals-nature-css.html)

 ## Usage

+For instructions how to use the generated sheets, see [CSS Sprites article by CSS-Tricks](https://css-tricks.com/css-sprites/).
+For instructions how to use the generator, see below.

 There is two intended ways to use the generator.
 The first is by installing it as a Node.js module into your own project and commanding it via API.
 The second way is more standalone, and allows you to generate sprite sheets without a host project.